 What can you watch on what?

-Both of the big streaming services – Netflix and Stan – are available on almost all platforms now.
-Stan added Android TV to their app line-up recently so that no matter which device you choose, you’ll be good to go.
+Both of the big streaming services – Netflix and Stan – are available on almost all platforms now so that no matter which device you choose, you’ll be good to go.

 For overall coverage of streaming services on your TV, the Chromecast is where it’s at – unless you’re using the free-to-air streaming apps.
 Most of those don’t support Chromecast, so if free-to-air catch-up is important to you, head for the Apple TV or Telstra TV.

 Streaming TV – whether it’s subscription-based like Netflix, Stan and Foxtel Now, or free with YouTube and the free-to-air services – is the future of television.
 Better, it’s already here, and it won’t cost you a fortune to get in on the action, either.
-With the Chromecast available for only $59 (frequently discounted), the Telstra TV at $109 (or free with plans) and the Apple TV recently discounted to $209, it’s easy to jump into the new world of TV when you want it.
+With the Chromecast available for only $59 (frequently discounted), the Telstra TV 3 at $216 (or free with plans) and the Apple TV recently typically at $249, it’s easy to jump into the new world of TV when you want it.